voduchuy/NumCME.jl/docs/src/examples/hog1p.md

 ])
 ```

-Note that, we are setting the value for parameter `a` to `0.0` since we want to simulate the long time behavior of the cell prior to MAPK activation.
+Note that we are setting the value for parameter `a` to `0.0` since we want to simulate the long time behavior of the cell prior to MAPK activation.
 This is acomplished with the following code

 ```julia
 # Simulate long-time behavior before MAPK signal